Two Killed, Five Injured In Mogadishu Suicide Bombing - UrduPoint

 Two Killed, Five Injured In Mogadishu Suicide Bombing

-Mogadishu, (UrduPoint / Pakistan Point News - 19th Aug, 2021 ) :At least two people were killed and five others wounded Thursday after a suicide bomber detonated a device inside a cafe in Somalia's capital Mogadishu, police and witnesses said.
+Mogadishu, (UrduPoint / Pakistan Point News - 20th Aug, 2021 ) :At least two people were killed and five wounded Thursday after a suicide bomber detonated a device inside a cafe in the Somali capital Mogadishu, police and witnesses said.

 The suicide bomber targeted a tea shop near a crowded junction in northern Mogadishu which was reportedly frequented by members of the Somali security forces as well as civilians.